Diocese of Youngstown: 1850 to 1900

 One of the earliest Roman Catholic communities in eastern Ohio was in Ashtabula.
 In 1850, a small group of Catholics in Ashtabula petitioned the Diocese of Cleveland for their own parish.
 However, the diocese denied the request due to a shortage of clergy.
-Instead, a visiting priest from Painesville would intermittently undertake a day's journey by horse to Ashtabula over secondary rural roads.
+Instead, it assigned a priest from Painesville to periodically undertake a day's journey by horse to Ashtabula to minister to Catholics there.

-In 1858, the diocese established the St. Joseph Mission in Ashtabula and assigned Father Charles Coquelle as its resident priest.
+In 1858, the diocese established the St. Joseph Mission in Ashtabula and assigned Charles Coquelle as its resident priest.
 Its original members were primarily Irish and German immigrants, drawn to Ashtabula by the railroad industry.
 Masses were celebrated in private homes until 1860, when parishioners constructed a small wooden frame church.
 The purchase of an additional five acres in 1877 allowed construction of St. Joseph's two-story brick secondary school, staffed by the Sisters of the Humility of Mary.

 In 1878, a group of Catholics began celebrating mass in a grocery store adjacent to Ashtabula Harbor.
-Mother of Sorrows Parish was established there in 1890 and a permanent church was constructed in 1898.
+Mother of Sorrows Parish was established there in 1890.
+The parish constructged a permanent church in 1898.

 1900 to 1943

 Towards the turn of the century, a large influx of Italian Catholics prompted the formation of a third church in Ashtabula.
 In 1902, parishioners began construction of Our Lady of Mount Carmel Church.
 The first mass in the new church was celebrated in 1903.
 As the Catholic presence grew in Ashtabula, parishioners started building a large masonry building to replace the original St. Joseph's Church in 1905.
 That church cost $34,000 to build.

-Another early settlement of Catholics was in Dungannon.
-The mission was first settled on St. Paul's Street.
-The original log cabin is standing today.
+The Sisters of the Humility Mary in 1911 opened St. Elizabeth's Hospital in Youngstown.
+Today it is Mercy Health – St. Elizabeth Youngstown Hospital.
+The Sisters in 1924 also started staffing St. Joseph Warren Hospital in Warren.
+It is today Mercy Health – St. Joseph Warren Hospital.